windmill-labs/windmilldocs/docs/advanced/3_cli/syncing.md

 # Syncing

-Syncronizing folders & git repositories to a windmill instance is made easy using the wmill CLI.
+Syncronizing folders & git repositories to a Windmill instance is made easy using the wmill CLI.
 Syncing operations are behind the `wmill sync` subcommand.

 ## Example Repos

-We provide an example repo for syncing with windmill:
+We provide an example repo for syncing with Windmill:

 - Syncing with a remote:
   [windmill-sync-example](https://github.com/windmill-labs/windmill-sync-example)